chef/chef-web-docs/content/style_reuse.md

 ### HTML Shortcodes

-To include an HTML shortcode in a page, wrap the name of the shortcode file, without the file type suffix, in double curly braces and less than and greater than characters.
+To include an HTML shortcode in a page, wrap the name of the shortcode file, without the file type suffix, in between double curly braces and angle brackets, `{{</* SHORTCODE */>}}`.
 For example, add the following text to a page if you wanted to add the [`chef_automate_mark.html`](https://github.com/chef/chef-web-docs/blob/master/themes/docs-new/layouts/shortcodes/chef_automate_mark.html) shortcode:

 ```go
 {{</* chef_automate_mark */>}}